Segmentation

 Langston’s Approach: We believe that research conducted solely for the sake of learning has its place: a university.
 Consumer insights research in a business setting must have actionable implications.
 We tie segmentation studies to business objectives to ensure our research deliverables can guide decision-making and galvanize change.

-Meet Our Go-To Segmentation Modules
+Meet our go-to Segmentation Modules

 Every module can be used in a Langston Segmentation Study.
 Yet there are a handful that we find work best in creating the foundational segmentation research most brand managers, marketing executives, and business strategist seek.